 Final Project (50 %): The Final Project is an informed research project outline/ proposal.
 You will have to find a topic for research and do some preliminary exploration of this topic to identify a possible site (can be a physical site in Hong Kong or a remote research site outside of HK).
-For the final project paper (1500 - 2000 words) you will have to explain the problems of work to be explored, present the site, give a research question, explain what methods you would use to answer this question, and give a short outlook (based on your preliminary research) on how the possible answers connect to the readings/topics we explored.
+You can also use your observation assignment as the starting point for this proposal.
+For the final project paper (1800 - 2500 words) you will have to explain the problems of work to be explored, present the site, give a research question, explain what methods you would use to answer this question, and give a short outlook (based on your preliminary research) on how the possible answers connect to the readings/topics we explored.
 Before the final paper, you will have to provide a short outline of your research topic and site (by March 13th).
 The final project paper is due on Friday, May 5th via e-mail.
 Please send your paper as a word-document from your CUHK e-mail account to the instructor.
-Please label the document: "LastName FirstName FinalProject".
+Please label the document: "LastName_FirstName_FinalProject".